I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/d3dkmddi/nc-d3dkmddi-dxgkddi-vidpn-acquiretargetmodeset.md

 <p> </p>

 ## -remarks
-<p>VidPN target identifiers are assigned by the display miniport driver. <a href="display.dxgkddiquerychildrelations">DxgkDdiQueryChildRelations</a>, implemented by the display miniport driver, returns an array of <a href="https://msdn.microsoft.com/library/windows/hardware/ff561001">DXGK_CHILD_DESCRIPTOR</a> structures, each of which contains an identifier.</p>
+<p>VidPN target identifiers are assigned by the display miniport driver. <a href="display.dxgkddiquerychildrelations">DxgkDdiQueryChildRelations</a>, implemented by the display miniport driver, returns an array of <a href="..\dispmprt\ns-dispmprt--dxgk-child-descriptor.md">DXGK_CHILD_DESCRIPTOR</a> structures, each of which contains an identifier.</p>

 <p>When you have finished using the target mode set object handle, you must release the handle by calling <a href="..\d3dkmddi\nc-d3dkmddi-dxgkddi-vidpn-releasetargetmodeset.md">pfnReleaseTargetModeSet</a>.
 Target mode set objects are reference counted, so if you acquire a handle several times, you must release it that same number of times.</p>

-<p>The lifetime of the <a href="https://msdn.microsoft.com/library/windows/hardware/ff562082">DXGK_VIDPNTARGETMODESET_INTERFACE</a> structure returned in <i>ppVidPnTargetModeSetInterface</i> is owned by the operating system.
-Using this ownership scheme, the operating system can switch to newer implementations at run time without breaking clients of the interface.</p>

-<p>The D3DDDI_VIDEO_PRESENT_TARGET_ID data type is defined in <i>D3dukmdt.h</i>.</p>

-<p>The D3DKMDT_HVIDPN and D3DKMDT_HVIDPNTARGETMODESET data types are defined in <i>D3dkmdt.h</i>. </p>

-<p>VidPN target identifiers are assigned by the display miniport driver. <a href="display.dxgkddiquerychildrelations">DxgkDdiQueryChildRelations</a>, implemented by the display miniport driver, returns an array of <a href="https://msdn.microsoft.com/library/windows/hardware/ff561001">DXGK_CHILD_DESCRIPTOR</a> structures, each of which contains an identifier.</p>

-<p>When you have finished using the target mode set object handle, you must release the handle by calling <a href="..\d3dkmddi\nc-d3dkmddi-dxgkddi-vidpn-releasetargetmodeset.md">pfnReleaseTargetModeSet</a>.
-Target mode set objects are reference counted, so if you acquire a handle several times, you must release it that same number of times.</p>

-<p>The lifetime of the <a href="https://msdn.microsoft.com/library/windows/hardware/ff562082">DXGK_VIDPNTARGETMODESET_INTERFACE</a> structure returned in <i>ppVidPnTargetModeSetInterface</i> is owned by the operating system.
+<p>The lifetime of the <a href="..\d3dkmddi\ns-d3dkmddi--dxgk-vidpntargetmodeset-interface.md">DXGK_VIDPNTARGETMODESET_INTERFACE</a> structure returned in <i>ppVidPnTargetModeSetInterface</i> is owned by the operating system.
 Using this ownership scheme, the operating system can switch to newer implementations at run time without breaking clients of the interface.</p>

 <p>The D3DDDI_VIDEO_PRESENT_TARGET_ID data type is defined in <i>D3dukmdt.h</i>.</p>